 WRITING

-Literacy guru, Jane Considine, will be delivering daily English activities via webinars for pupils to complete at home during the school closure.
+Literacy guru, Jane Considine, delivered daily English activities via webinars for pupils to complete at home during the school closure.
 Join the mailing list to receive alerts and information by clicking here.

 MATHS